-Students who have completed the requirements of the Michigan Transfer Agreement (MTA) at a Michigan community college will be admitted to the college with junior status and having satisfied Grace Christian's Arts and Sciences Core requirement (30 credits) for the bachelor degree.
+Students who have completed the requirements of the Michigan Transfer Agreement (MTA) at a Michigan community college will be admitted to the university as having satisfied Grace Christian's Arts and Sciences Core requirement (30 credits) for the bachelor degree.
 This agreement requires that the MTA is posted to the student's official transcript submitted as part of the application process.